 Before prescribing a remedy, homeopaths take into account a person's constitutional type.
 In homeopathic terms, a person's constitution is his or her physical, emotional, and intellectual makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate remedy for a particular individual.

 The following are remedies commonly prescribed for sinus congestion and headache:

-- Kali bichromicum -- for sinus headaches and congestion; pain often occurs between and behind the eyes; symptoms generally progress throughout the morning, worsen with cold and motion, and improve with warmth and pressure
+- Kali bichromicum.
+For sinus headaches and congestion; pain often occurs between and behind the eyes; symptoms typically progress throughout the morning, worsen with cold and motion, and improve with warmth and pressure.

 Although there are no studies on using chiropractic to treat sinus headaches, some practitioners suggest that it may decrease pain and improve sinus drainage for some people.

 For headaches in general, relaxation techniques can be helpful.
-That's especially true if the headaches are come back often, as sinus headaches often do.
+This is especially true for frequent headaches, such as sinus headaches.
 You may want to try these techniques:

 - Biofeedback to control muscle tension

 - Learn to meditate, breathe deeply, or try other relaxation exercises, such as yoga or hypnotherapy

 If you are not better in a few weeks, your primary care physician may send you to see an ear, nose, and throat specialist for tests to find the cause of your sinus congestion.